Namak Para Recipe (Namak Pare)

 How to Make Namak Para (Stepwise photos)

-This recipe has three main steps – mixing the dough, shaping spiced dough and deep frying or air frying the biscuits.
+This recipe has three main steps – mixing the dough, shaping spiced dough and deep frying or air frying.

 Prepare the dough

-5. Divide the dough into 4 parts, roll them to balls and set aside.
+5. Divide the dough into 4 parts, roll them to balls, cover and set aside.

 Make Namak Para

 6. Grease the rolling area or board with oil but don’t flour it.
-Take one ball, flatten with your thumb and start rolling.
+Take one ball, flatten with your fingers and start rolling.

-9. Separate the namak para bites and remove to a plate.
-You can roll all the balls and shape them before frying.
+8. Separate the namak para and remove to a greased plate.
+You can roll 3 balls and shape them.
+While you fry make roll the 4th ball, this saves some time.

 Fry the Namak Para

-11. Gently slide the diamond biscuits, a few at a time into the oil.
-Add as many as the vessel can handle (don’t overcrowd it).
-Stir them immediately and continue frying on medium heat.
-If you fry on low heat, biscuit may turn rock hard and won’t be crunchy and crisp. make them.
+10. Gently slide them, a few at a time into the oil.
+Add as many as your kadai can handle (don’t overcrowd it).
+Stir them immediately and continue frying on a medium heat.

 Let the namak para cool completely before you transfer to an airtight steel or glass container.
 Avoid using plastic jars.

-Store it for up to a month at room temperature.
+Store it for up to 2 weeks at room temperature.

 Air Fryer Namak Para

 The air fryer makes it easy to eat fried snacks guilt-free.
-You can definitely make a healthier version of this savory biscuit by air frying nimki for 13 minutes at 160C (300F).
-Flip them half through cooking.
-Constantly check the biscuits after the first 8 minutes to avoid burning.
+You can definitely make a healthier version of this savory para by air frying for 13 minutes at 160C (300F).
+Flip them halfway through cooking.
+Constantly check them after the first 8 minutes to avoid burning.
 To get a browner shade, air fry for 3 to 4 minutes more at 180C (350F).

 You can also bake it in the conventional oven or microwave with convection mode.
 Bake them for 10 to 15 minutes at 180C (375F).
-Check the biscuits for doneness after the first 10 minutes.
+Check for doneness after the first 10 minutes.

 Substitutions